All Abilities Membership

 Activate Inclusion Sports Days are held in regional and metro areas in NSW.

-Please see the upcoming dates for Activate Inclusion Sports Days for Term 1, 2021 below.
+Please see the upcoming dates for Activate Inclusion Sports Days that Netball NSW will be attending for Term 2, 2021 below.

 Cerebral Palsy Sporting and Recreation Association have introduced their CPSARA Connect Series - Multi-sport days for people with a disability.
 These Multi-sport Days provide an opportunity for participants with all disabilities to try new sports, make new friends and create connections.